Fluffernuttersandwich/Better7D2DbyFNS/README.md

 > [!WARNING]
 > The "0_TFP_Harmony" is a required reference other Mods will point to.
-> If you delete it, or do something dumb like rename it, the other mods will not be able to refence it, and will not work!
+> If you delete it, or do something dumb like rename it, the other mods in this list will not be able to reference it, and will not work!

 ---